 Career and Technical Certificates of at least three quarters in length also include a specified amount of credits in related education.
 The three areas of related instruction are computation, communications and human relations/leadership.
 A student possessing proven competencies in these areas may be granted advanced standing.
-The appropriate instructional dean must approve advanced standing placement.
-These courses also may be footnoted with the following: "This related education requirement may be substituted with any course, or combination of courses, approved by the instructional dean."
+The appropriate instructional courses also may be footnoted with the following: "This related education requirement may be substituted with any course, or combination of courses, approved by the instructional dean."
 A minimum grade point average of 2.0 must be maintained.
 The candidate must earn at least one-third of the credits required for the certificate in residence from the college awarding the certificate.